ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 ## Leaflet
 [Leaflet](https://leafletjs.com/) consists of JavaScript and CSS code libraries which power the ways your web browser interprets and interacts with geospatial data & displays colors and style.
 For instance, when you double click a map to zoom in, Leaflet is at work.
 When you add data to your map, Leaflet assigns it a default color.
 Leaflet is made up of only 38kb of Javascript, so it is really fast and lightweight - meaning browsers don’t have to work very hard to load it.

+You can download some [boilerplate code](./leaflet-boilerplate.zip) here and play around with it in a code editor.

 > #### Leaflet Advantages  ⇡
 > {: .no_toc}